Tom MacDonald (rapper): Public image

 MacDonald has created a significant online presence among right-wingers, becoming one of the most prominent figures on the "MAGA rap" scene.
 Writing for Vice, Drew Millard described MacDonald as "turgid", and wrote that he rose to fame by "taking the undercooked platitudes of the Intellectual Dark Web and filtering them into songs", adding that he "can feel like an unstoppable force of reactionary dumbness".
-Ariana Thompson of Inked described MacDonald as "one of the most divisive personas hip hop has ever seen" and wrote that his right-wing fanbase "cling[s] onto every word he utter[s]".
+Ariana Thompson of Inked described MacDonald as "one of the most divisive personas hip-hop has ever seen" and wrote that his right-wing fanbase "cling[s] onto every word he utter[s]".
 In a Rolling Stone profile, MacDonald said he wants to "show people I'm not just some brainwashed right-wing zombie."
 For the Dallas Observer, Garrett Gravley criticized his songs as "white victim complex anthems" and wrote that they gave him "status among zoomer Trump supporters as an oracle of sorts".

+Political views

+MacDonald has seemingly criticized abortion several times in his music.
+In his 2020 song "People So Stupid", he raps, "Tell me how this works, bacteria is life on Mars but a heartbeat isn't life on Earth?".
+In his 2021 song "Snowflakes", he raps, "You think taking guns away will save our kids from the killings, but your pro-choice abortion kills way more children".

 Personal life

-Since 2017, MacDonald has been in a relationship with fellow Canadian rapper and frequent collaborator Nova Rockafeller, who has also directed his music videos.
-Additionally, the couple have a side project named GFBF.
-MacDonald struggled with alcoholism for much of his life and in 2017 had a "bad breakdown" that prompted him to begin rehabilitation.
+After struggling with alcoholism for many years, MacDonald had what he calls a "bad breakdown" in 2016 that prompted him to spend nine months at his parents' house self-rehabilitating.
+During that time period MacDonald began making plans to move to the United States.
+A few days after finishing rehabilitation he received a call from his immigration lawyer to let him know that his visa had been approved, and less than a week later MacDonald moved to Los Angeles County, California.

+After moving to Los Angeles, MacDonald reconnected with an old friend and fellow Canadian rapper, Nova Rockafeller.
+The two began dating and moved into an apartment together in the Crenshaw neighborhood of south Los Angeles.
+MacDonald described him and Rockafeller's living situation in Crenshaw as "grim", saying that they lived in poverty which caused them to struggle to pay for both rent and groceries, and that their house had leaks and a roach infestation.
+Fortunately, according to MacDonald, he began making more money following the success of his song "Dear Rappers".